 Thank you for visiting my blog and reading my reflections.
 In an era where demanding attention has instant monetary reward, my reward would be a lasting connection and an enduring conversation.

 Hi there.
-My name is Homam (Alba)ghdadi.
+My name is Homam Albaghdadi (who-mam il-bugh-dadi).
 I know it is hard to pronounce.
-In fact, it is phonetically different from the way it is written.
+Especially when it is phonetically different from the way it is written.
 Don’t blame me, it’s a linguistic limitation.
 My high school English teacher managed to call me Holman for 2 years.
 My patients call me Dr Alba.

 I come from a basic science, and immunology backgrounds.
-I have spent 14+ year in academia between undergrad/grad schools, research, and professional training.
-I wouldn’t have it any other way.
-Every stage was a building block towards what I envision my ethos and future endeavours to be.
-It requires a lot of introspection, retrospection, and even “outro”spection, if there is such a thing.
-And I would be remiss if I did not recognize my “support system”; My family, friends and mentors who continually challenge me and test my vulnerabilities.
+I have spent 14+ years in academia between undergraduate and graduate education, research, and professional training.
+I would not have it any other way.
+Every stage was a building block toward my aspiration to become a clinician scientist.
+It requires a lot of introspection, retrospection, and even “outro”spection, so to speak.
+And I would be remiss if I did not recognize my “support system”; My family, friends and mentors who continually challenge me and test my strengths and vulnerabilities.